josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 It is an invitation to look more carefully at the architecture.

-⸻
+---

-🌱 Why This Matters For Kabbalist Futurism
+## 🌱 Why This Matters For Kabbalist Futurism

-The modern state does not own the word Yisrael.
+The modern state does not own the word **Yisrael**.

 It inherited one meaning among several enormously older ones.

 Keeping those meanings differentiated preserves intellectual and spiritual space that disappears when every invocation of Israel is routed immediately through the institutions of Medinat Yisrael.

-Kabbalist Futurism therefore has reason to ask not merely what Israel was, or what Israel is, but what forms of Yisrael remain available for Jewish futures.
+Kabbalist Futurism therefore has reason to ask not merely what Israel *was*, or what Israel *is*, but what forms of Yisrael remain available for Jewish futures.

 A state may be criticised.